I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 For Authorized domains, enter amazoncognito.com.

-Important: You must enter this domain so that you can use your Amazon Cognito domain when you create an OAuth client ID.
+Important: You must enter this domain to use your Amazon Cognito domain when you create an OAuth client ID.

 - Choose Save.